DenilsonAguilar/Project-3_Sentiment-Analysis-of-Reviews/README.md

 - It will have a conclusion (in Markdown): include insights that I learned from this analysis.

-UPDATE:i had to deal with certain difficulties with completing this assignment this week as i had limited internet and limited electricity, I did the best that I could, I will update this file if possible.
+UPDATE:I had to deal with certain difficulties with completing this assignment this week as I had limited internet and limited electricity, I did the best that I could with these limitations, and I will update this file if possible to do better.